 While many Berliners simply round up the bill to the nearest Euro, for good service, a 10% tip is appreciated.

-Officially licenced taxi drivers must accept payment by credit cards, but not all cards are accepted, so be prepared with cash.
+Officially licensed taxi drivers must accept payment by credit card, but not all cards are accepted, so be prepared with cash.

 If you need car seats or a handicap-accessible taxi, this could be arranged on-site by notifying the dispatcher (APCOA).